vladar21/tic-tac-toe/README.md

 - **AI Model Training:** Users can train the AI model through gameplay data.
 - **AI Model Usage:** Trained AI models can be loaded and used to play against.
 - **User-Friendly Moves:** The game provides an intuitive way for users to make moves.
-- **Outcome Feedback:** At the end of the game, the outcome is displayed.
+- **Outcome Feedback:** At the end of the game, the outcome is displayed as a Winner.
+- **Statistics:** After completing the game, users can view common statistics, including total human and AI wins or draws.

 ## Technologies Used
 - **Python:** The core programming language used for the game.